autowarefoundation/autoware-documentation/docs/design/autoware-concepts/index.md

 Promising packages from Autoware Universe may be **adopted into Autoware Core** when they demonstrate sufficient maturity, stability, and usefulness.
 This creates a natural pipeline from innovation → standardization → production.
+The specific requirements a package must meet are defined in [What belongs in Autoware Core](core-package-inclusion-criteria.md).

 !!! info